-I am a natural science illustrator, with a passion for visual communication and an extensive background in the sciences and arts.
+I am a scientific and medical illustrator, with a passion for visual communication and an extensive background in the sciences and arts.

 Work of Art

-I can create an illustration using traditional fine arts methods (pen and ink, watercolor, etc.) and scan the illustration, or I can create a digital illustration using Adobe Illustrator and/or Adobe Photoshop.
+I create illustrations using traditional fine arts methods (pen and ink, watercolor, etc.) and digital illustrations using Adobe Illustrator and/or Adobe Photoshop (both raster and vector).
 I am familiar with creating graphs and charts, presenting complex data in interesting ways, and creating infographics that incorporate illustrations into the data presentation.

 My illustrations have been published in the SF Bay Area at the Seymour Marine Discovery Center in Santa Cruz and at the Wildlife Health Center at the School of Veterinary Medicine at UC Davis.
 Other published works include illustrations for the Fall 2016 issue of ‘Scopes Magazine (Cornell University College of Veterinary Medicine); a 30-slide powerpoint used in a webinar presented by Aquafix Inc. for professionals in the field of wastewater treatment; various academic usage (including an Oceanography manual) through Bluedoor Publishing, a science-based publishing company in the post-secondary market, and A Pass Educational Group, a custom educational content provider.

 Pen & Ink